Excelling-At-Excel/Excel-Portfolio/README.md

 # [Project 1: Sales Report By Payment Card Type](https://github.com/Excelling-At-Excel/Excel-Portfolio/blob/main/Sales%20Report%20By%20Card%20Type.xlsx)
 > ### With no available Unique Identifiers

-## Created a workbook that utilizes a variety of formulas to pull data from a Source Report and Outputs it into a user-friendly dashboard
+## Created a workbook that utilizes a variety of formulas to pull data from a Source Report and Outputs it into a user-friendly summary

 ### Formulas/Functions included in this report are as follows:
 > Note: All Full Formulas are included within the Linked Report, but some will not be shown here due to length.